 I was shy about it, because even though GVWI shares many inspiring activities from sword fencing to kombucha making, and visits to the Vagina Museum and Chelsea Physick Gardens amongst many others, I still wasn’t sure how everyone would feel spending their evening learning about AI.

-As AI keeps on appearing in the news, I have long felt that it is imperative that all women, who remain a minority in the technology industry, but who make up 50% of the population know exactly how AI and software works.
-For introducing any new software is a political act.
+As AI keeps on appearing in the news, I have long felt that it is imperative that all women, who remain a minority in the technology industry, but who make up 50% of the population, know exactly how AI and software works because introducing any new software is a political act.
 Once you introduce a new software in an app on a mobile phone, or into the software people already use, you change how people work – for better or for worse – and that is a political act.
 And, political acts should help all of the population not just make money for 50% of it.

 Women who know exactly how AI works can have effective and balanced conversations on how it and any other technology can be most appropriately used within our communities for the benefit of everyone.

-Before I felt the support of my WI group I wasn’t sure how I could make this happen, even though I have talked with so many women who run successful businesses and like the majority of women, are responsible for so much of the smooth running of society in spite of not knowing exactly how AI and computing works.
+Before I felt the support of my WI group I wasn’t sure how I could make this happen, even though I have talked with so many women who run successful businesses and like the majority of women, are responsible for so much of the smooth running of society, in spite of not knowing exactly how AI and computing works.
 They would like to, but just have to take some bloke’s badly explained word for it because the field of computing is not a place that welcomes women and it is not easy to catch up on computing knowledge on your own.
 To make it more inclusive we need for women to have equal pay, role models, stories of said role models, tribes and respect.

 And let’s be honest, a lot of computing information is very badly written.
 Go ahead and search online for a simple explanation of how Turing’s machine works, or how a neural net works.
 Every explanation or video I have looked at online, bandies about the word simple, but is anything but.
 Not because these concepts are difficult to understand, it’s just that they are just badly explained which makes them difficult to understand.